The Films of Joseph L. Mankiewicz

 THERE WAS A CROOKED MAN (1970) B+

-One very clever Western features Hollywood’s first well-adjusted gay couple (well-adjusted to jail in Arizona territory circa 1883).
-They are beautifully played by Hume Cronyn and John Randolph, taking over from Bette Davis and Thelma Ritter.
+One very clever Western features Hollywood’s first well-adjusted gay couple (well-adjusted to a jail in the Arizona territory circa 1883).
+They are beautifully played by Hume Cronyn and John Randolph, taking over from Bette Davis and Thelma Ritter in “All About Eve.”
+Starring Kirk Douglas and Henry Fonda.

 The Ghost and Mrs. Muir.
 JLM Rated.
 Criterion Channel.